kbuckleys/spotirofi/README.md

 This is a near complete replacement for any Spotify client, almost everything you can do in a full-fledged client can be done from within this interface.
 It's meant to be a quick and convenient way to manage your listening on the fly, much like a program launcher, except for your music.
 There's a lot you can do in this interface -and I mean A LOT- you can even show lyrics!
 So I'd rather list the things you CANNOT do:

 - Remove from queue (Spotify Web API limitation)
-  > Local queue can be implemented, but may add complexity.
-Remains to be explored
+  > Local queue can be implemented as an alternative.
+In which case it will provide full control over its functions.
+However...
+  > - It adds complexity and relative blaot for what it's supposed to do.
+  > - Local implementation inherently means zero sync with other Spotify clients/connect devices if you use any.
 - Podcast management
-  > Not that spotirofi can't do it, I simply didn't implement support for it
+  > Not that spotirofi can't do it, I simply didn't implement support for it, for two primary reasons;
+  > - Spotify's API doesn't expose some of the key features that help make listening to podcasts accessible, like chapter management.
+  > - This may sound subjective, but it's a relatively niche medium to cover.

 The script's first run will automatically take you to Spotify's authentication page (two separate pages in fact, that's just a ```spotifyd``` quirk).
 At launch, it will notify you that it's building cache and will automatically run the daemons and display the main menu, at that point you can start using the rofi interface right away.